team-ocean/veros/doc/index.rst

 Versatile Ocean Simulation in Pure Python
 =========================================

 Veros, *the versatile ocean simulator*, aims to be the swiss army knife of ocean modeling.
-It is a full-fledged :abbr:`GCM (global circulation model)` that supports anything between highly idealized configurations and realistic set-ups, targeting students and seasoned researchers alike.
-Thanks to its seamless interplay with `Bohrium <https://github.com/bh107/bohrium>`_, Veros runs efficiently on your laptop, gaming PC (with experimental GPU support through OpenCL), and small cluster.
+It is a full-fledged :abbr:`GCM (general circulation model)` that supports anything between highly idealized configurations and realistic set-ups, targeting students and seasoned researchers alike.
+Thanks to its seamless interplay with `Bohrium <https://github.com/bh107/bohrium>`_, Veros runs efficiently on your laptop, gaming PC (with experimental GPU support through OpenCL & CUDA), and small cluster.
+Veros has a clear focus on simplicity, usability, and adaptability - *because the Baroque is over*.

 If you want to learn more about the background and capabilities of Veros, you should check out :doc:`quickstart/introduction`.
 If you are already convinced, you can jump right into action, and :doc:`learn how to get started <quickstart/get-started>` instead!